April 2, 2020

-An Enduring Power of Attorney (EPA) is a legal document appointing a person or persons (attorney) to act on behalf of a person (donor) to manage their affairs in the event that they lose mental capacity through illness or injury.
-The Attorney is usually a family member, close friend or someone the donor trusts implicitly to step into their shoes and mange their financial affairs and care decisions.
+An Enduring Power of Attorney (EPA) is a legal document appointing a person or persons (attorney) to act on behalf of another person (donor) to manage their affairs in the event that they lose mental capacity through illness or injury.
+The Attorney is usually a family member or close friend or someone the donor trusts implicitly to step into their shoes and mange their financial affairs and care decisions.

 The document can only come into effect when it is registered in the Wards of Court office.
-In order for it to be registered, the attorney must make an application to the Ward of Courts Office with a certificate from a medical practitioner such as a GP or Consultant confirming that the donor no longer has mental capacity to manage their affairs.
-The attorney can not begin to act until a certificate of registration is issued to them.
+For it to be registered, the attorney must make an application to the Wards of Court Office with two reports from two separate medical practitioners such as a GP or Consultant confirming that the donor no longer has mental capacity to manage their affairs.
+The attorney cannot begin to act officially until a certificate of registration is issued to them.